-The University Research Committee (which is chaired by the Pro-Vice-Chancellor for Research) has set up the Concordat Implementation Group (CIG) to oversee the implementation of the Concordat (which includes the production of this gap analysis and action plan).
+The University Research Committee (which is chaired by the Pro-Vice-Chancellor for Research) has set up the Concordat Implementation Group (CIG) as the operational group which oversees the implementation of the Concordat (and includes the production of this gap analysis and action plan).
 The CIG reports to two University committees - the Human Resources Steering Group and Research Committee.
-Membership if the group includes
+Membership of the group includes

-The Dean of the Graduate School
+The Dean of the Graduate School (now the Dean of Undergraduate and Postgraduate Education)

-The Director of Postgraduate Training
+The Director of Postgraduate Training (now the Director of Researcher Development)